HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

 *Does this milestone expose any new attack vectors or expand the attack surface of the product?*

-*If so, how are we addressing these risks?*

 1. **Public Access:** While most of these tools are meant for sharing publicly available content to external stakeholders, some tools we may also want to use for internal collaboration (e.g. document sharing, shared calendar).
 As a result we must be mindful of configuration changes that may expose internal content (documents, events, etc.) to members of the public who are also on these platforms.
-2. **External Contributions:**
+2. **External Contributions:** If members of the public are able to comment on or contribute content to these communications platforms, certain contributors may contribute content that does not align with the values or perspectives of HHS or the community guidelines established for the open source community.

+*If so, how are we addressing these risks?*

+1. **Public Access:** Document expectations around what content can be made public on these platforms and train internal stakeholders (e.g. HHS full-time staff and HHS contractors) on how to appropriately determine whether content can be published on these platforms.
+2. **External Contributions:** Document the community guidelines within the public repository and prioritize tools and platforms that enable content moderation and review, so that internal members can ensure that inappropriate content is either prevented from being published or removed once its identified.